 Besides these direct scams, some ‘sophisticated’ scammers know it’s better to string you along than to declare their intention outright.
 These scammers will respond to your messages, often in due time, but they will always have an excuse.
 Perhaps they will keep telling you that they are still following up on the issue, or come up with some fake reasons why you can’t get your money.
 Such scams often happen after you make a deposit when lured by some attractive bonus offers.
 They will then ask you to deposit to enjoy the bonus, only for you to be taken around in circles.
 To be completely sure that this is indeed what is happening to you, make sure you check the company’s Terms and Conditions page to know the rules of withdrawal.
 (Revealing FX Bonuses Of Brokers: How To Identify A Real Bonus)

 What to do first

 Therefore, it is very easy to get your money back if you contact the broker’s regulator; but only if the broker is regulated.
-For a racket broker, they also know this and are not willing to get an expensive license from the top FX regulators.
-Instead, they could either get a license from an oversees regulator or operate completely without a license.
-In the first case, it becomes more difficult to get those regulators to prosecute the brokers from oversees, although you could still keep your fingers crossed.
+A racket broker also knows this and is not willing to get an expensive license from the top FX regulators.
+Instead, they could either get a license from an overseas regulator or operate completely without a license.
+In the first case, it becomes more difficult to get those regulators to prosecute the brokers from overseas, although you could still keep your fingers crossed.
 If you have lost a significant amount of money and electronic means are not helping, you can always hire a lawyer in the broker’s jurisdiction to go after them in court.
-However, this is obviously quite expensive unless you feel really bad about the entire encounter.
+However, this is quite expensive unless you feel really bad about the entire encounter.
 (Looking at the: Growth Of The FX Market In Africa And Other Developing Countries)